Dear Parent and Carers

 Are there any trips that my child requires a phone for?

-We are currently reflecting upon a small number of trips where students would benefit from having a way to make contact via a mobile phone or device e.g. French and German Exchanges and some visits abroad in Years 10-13.
-We will continue to keep families updated.
+We continue to reflect upon a small number of trips where students maybenefit from having a way to make contact via a mobile phone or device e.g. French and German Exchanges and some visits abroad in Years 10-13.
+We will continue to keep families updated as appropriate.

 The trip my child is participating in is an overnight stay or several nights away.
 Are the arrangements around phones any different for these trips?

-No, these would usually remain the same as phone free trips allow students to enjoy the trip without any distractions and ensure that the school is able to safeguard students.
+Nothey are not.
+Phone free trips allow students to enjoy the trip without any distractions and ensure that the school is able to safeguard students.
 Students accessing mobile phones on such trips can lead to challenges that are outside of the control of the members of staff supporting the trip.
-A member of the Senior Leadership team is the home contact for all trips and we will share the phone number you can contact them on with you in advance of the trip, so if you need to make contact with your child on the trip we can facilitate that.
+A member of the Senior Leadership team is the home contact for all trips and we share the phone number you can contact them on with you in advance of the trip, if you need to make contact withthe staff team supporting your child.
 Similarly, Wallingford School staff accompanying the trip will make contact with you if required.
 We want as many of our students to take part in overnight or residential trips as possible, but if you decide that your child is unable to be away from home without a mobile phone then we would ask you to consider how they can be supported so that they can participate in the trip or if they should participate at all.
 Please speak with your child’s tutor or Head of Year in advance of the trip so that we can work together to find a way to support all concerned.

 What about the use of Smart watches, GPS trackers or Air Tags?